 Accidents occur every day throughout the Greater Tampa area.
 Cars crash into one another.
 People fall down flights of stairs.
 Workers sustain injuries on the job.
-In that split second before one’s body gives in to the impact, there’s just enough time to consider the potential consequences.
-People rarely anticipate that a fall or a vehicle crash or an on-the-job mishap could cause a life-altering spinal cord injury.
-Unfortunately, thousands of Americans sustain new SCIs each year.
+People rarely anticipate that a fall, a vehicle crash, or an on-the-job mishap could cause a life-altering spinal cord injury.

 We Work Hard to Make Negligent People Pay

-At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Accident Injury Lawyers, we have dedicated our practice to injured clients only.
-Our personal injury attorneys understand the complex liability and damage issues that arise when an accident is serious enough to cause catastrophic injuries.
-We’ve resolved auto and truck liability cases, slip and fall accidents, workplace injuries and many other situations that have left our clients with unimaginable pain and permanent disabilities.
+At Dolman Law Group Accident Injury Lawyers, PA, we have dedicated our practice to injured clients only.
+Our Tampa personal injury attorneys understand the complex liability and damage issues that arise when an accident is serious enough to cause catastrophic injuries.
+We've resolved auto and truck liability cases, slip and fall accidents, workplace injuries, and many other situations that have left our clients with unimaginable pain and permanent disabilities.

-We’ve worked with our clients and their families to sort through the liability issues.
-We’ve identified every potentially negligent entity.
-We’ve used our firm’s resources to prepare our clients’ cases so we could produce the best possible outcomes.
-We’ve always understood that a damage award couldn’t restore our clients’ health.
-We’ve worked hard to recover damages for our clients because it helped them improve their quality of life.
+We've worked with our clients and their families to sort through the liability issues.
+We've identified every potentially negligent entity.
+We've used our firm's resources to prepare our clients' cases, so we could produce the best possible outcomes.
+We've always understood that a damage award couldn't restore our clients' health.
+However, we've worked hard to recover damages for our clients because it helped them improve their quality of life.

-As each ease is different we can’t guarantee a specific outcome.
-Our attorneys promise to put forth our best effort for each client.
+As each case is different, we can't guarantee a specific outcome.
+However, our attorneys promise to put forth our best effort for each client.
 We believe that our case results demonstrate our commitment.

 - Semi-truck accident, $3.2 million settlement: Our client sustained a brain injury when a tractor-trailer caused an accident.
 We settled the case during a pre-trial mediation.